GetUSB.info Logo

 Will The Optical Drive Survive Another Year?

 Let’s face it, optical discs are large and bulky.
-At nearly five inches in diameter, the discs are big when compared to the size of modern laptops and now tablets.
-Even though the optical drives has been greatly reduced in size, more and more laptops have dropped the technology to conserve on space and power.
+At nearly five inches in diameter, they feel oversized compared to modern laptops and tablets.
+Even though optical drives have been reduced in size over the years, many laptop manufacturers have eliminated them entirely to save space and power.

-When CD-R drives first came into the market, they offered a huge storage capacity that rivaled traditional magnetic media of the day.
-After all, 650 megabytes of storage was well beyond what most hard drives were at the time.
-DVD expanded this capacity even further with 4.7 gigabytes of storage on the recordable formats.
+When CD-R drives first entered the market, they offered massive storage compared to traditional magnetic media of the time.
+With 650 MB of capacity, they outperformed most hard drives of that era.
+DVDs expanded this further, offering 4.7 GB on recordable discs.

 Continue Reading